Debate2Create: Robot Co-design via Multi-Agent LLM Debate: Related Work

 \section{Related Work}

-\textbf{LLMs for robot design.} Using language models to assist robot design has emerged only recently~\cite{qiu2024robomorph, ringel2025text2robot, song2025laser}.
-RoboMorph~\cite{qiu2024robomorph} couples an LLM with evolutionary search to generate modular robot morphologies, demonstrating that an LLM-in-the-loop can improve designs over successive generations.
-LASeR~\cite{song2025laser} adds a reflection mechanism to steer the search toward diverse, high-performing candidates.
-However, these pipelines assume a fixed or hand-tuned objective and do not jointly reason about control, which can yield suboptimal results if the objective mis-specifies the desired behavior.
-In contrast, our work tackles morphology--reward co-design rather than morphology generation alone, allowing the design process to account for how the robot will be controlled.
+\textbf{LLMs for robot design.} Using language models to assist robot design has emerged only recently~\cite{qiu2026robomorph, ringel2025text2robot}.
+RoboMorph~\cite{qiu2026robomorph} couples an LLM with evolutionary search to generate modular morphologies from language specifications.
+These pipelines typically optimize morphology under a fixed or hand-tuned objective and do not jointly reason about reward shaping for changed bodies. \abbrev{} targets design--reward co-design: morphology edits are paired with reward code and validated through simulator-in-the-loop training.

-\textbf{LLMs for reward design.} A parallel thread of research has explored using LLMs to automate reward function design~\cite{ma2024eureka,kwon2023reward,yu2023language,xie2024text2reward}.
-For example, Eureka~\cite{ma2024eureka} showed that LLM-generated reward code can outperform hand-engineered rewards on challenging tasks by leveraging domain knowledge.
-Most existing methods, however, optimize the reward for a fixed morphology or environment.
-By contrast, \abbrev{} integrates reward design into the co-design loop: the control agent's reward is conditioned on the current morphology and evaluated in simulation, ensuring the reward is appropriate for the robot it will train.
+\textbf{LLMs for reward design.} A parallel thread of research explores using LLMs to automate reward design~\cite{ma2024eureka, kwon2023reward, yu2023language, xie2024text2reward}.
+For example, Eureka~\cite{ma2024eureka} demonstrated that LLM-generated reward code can outperform hand-engineered rewards on challenging tasks by leveraging domain knowledge.
+Most existing approaches optimize reward code for a fixed morphology. \abbrev{} conditions reward generation on the proposed morphology and evaluates candidates in simulation, enabling reward shaping that co-adapts with morphological changes.

-\textbf{Co-optimization of morphology and policy.} Given the strong coupling between a robot's body and its controller \cite{pfeifer2006morphological, cheney2018scalable}, there have been efforts to jointly optimize both.
-Several recent systems leverage large models for this co-design.
-Text2Robot~\cite{ringel2025text2robot} and VLMgineer~\cite{gao2025vlmgineer} use vision-and-language models to propose robot designs along with control policies.
-RoboMoRe~\cite{fang2025robomore} specifically alternates between using an LLM to suggest morphology edits and providing reward hints, mitigating issues of a fixed reward function.
-Our approach replaces such ad-hoc alternating heuristics with a principled debate protocol and employs pluralistic judges to evaluate outcomes on multiple criteria.
-This results in a more structured exploration of the design space and a systematic way to resolve conflicting objectives.

-\textbf{Multi-agent LLM debates.} Engaging multiple LLMs in a debate has been found beneficial for improving factuality, reasoning, and evaluation in NLP tasks~\cite{liang2023encouraging, du2023improving, chan2023chateval, gu2024survey}.
-For instance, \cite{chan2023chateval} use a debate between chatbots to get more reliable evaluations, and a mixture of judges has been used to reduce reward hacking in RLHF settings~\cite{xu2024moj}.
-Our work brings this concept to robotics: in \abbrev{}, the debate is grounded by a physics simulator, and the ``judges'' are not learned arbiters of argument quality but rather objective evaluators of task performance.
-To our knowledge, \abbrev{} is the first to apply an LLM debate with pluralistic judges to the problem of robot co-design.